microsoft/tyger/docs/guides/codespecs.md

 env:
   MY_VAR: myValue

+# An optional workload identity to run as, allowing access to cloud resources.
+# This must be one of the identites given in the cloud configuration file under
+# cloud.compute.identities.
+identity: my-identity

 # Compute Resources required by the container.
 # All quantities are strings in the format described in
 # https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/